YUKON MEETING AND INCENTIVES

 "Yukon Convention Bureau recommends the best airlines to fly and the best routes, depending on meeting dates and departure points," says Houtby.
 "We share the best rates available on Air Canada, Westjet and Air North combinations."

 Another misconception, according to Houtby, is that Yukon is expensive.
-"There's no PST (provincial sales tax), so take eight per cent off the top.
+"There's no 8% PST (provincial sales tax) or 13% HST (harmonized sales tax) in the Yukon, so you pay only the 5% GST (goods and services tax).
 We have some of the country's lowest room rates ($110 to $140 per night) and lower food costs than most people expect."

 Robin Anderson, vice-president sales and marketing at Latitude Destination Management, in Whitehorse, dispels another misconception.
 "Some planners think Yukon is only a men's incentive, where they fish all day and drink Scotch all night.
 But our programs appeal to women, as well."